0wntech/drive/README.md

 -   Do your magic
 -   Write Tests for it (we can only accept tested code)
 -   Create a Pull request
--   Let someone review it
+-   Wait for somebody to review your changes
--   Congratulation, if your Pull Request gets accepted you contributed to the private web v1.0
+-   Congratulations, if your Pull Request gets accepted you contributed to the private web v1.0

 ## Deployment